A dozen deductions for your small business

 Office-furniture acquisitions provide a couple of choices.
 Deduct 100 percent of the cost in the year of the purchase or deduct a portion of the expense over seven years, also known as depreciation.

 To take the whole cost in one tax year you'll use the Section 179 deduction (named for the part of the tax code where the law appears).
 Recent tax-law changes have made this deduction even more attractive.
-For the 2007 tax year, a business owner can expense up to $125,000.
-The news is even better for the 2008 tax year.
-The economic stimulus bill enacted in February increased the Section 179 amount for this tax year to $250,000.
+Stimulus measures increased this deduction to $500,000.
+However, unless Congress acts again, the Section 179 limit for 2014 is just $25,000.

 If you choose instead to depreciate the desks and filing cabinets, you can't simply split the cost into equal portions over the depreciation period.
 Instead, you must use an IRS chart to make separate calculations each year.